Finnish Dragoon Regiment: Russo-Swedish War

 Following around a year of peacetime garrison service and training, the regiment was transferred to the Baltic coast in preparation for the coming Finnish War.
-Following the Russian takeover of Åbo, a division was detached from the Baltic region comprising the following units: Nevsky, Libavsky, and Brest Musketeer Regiments (6 x companies each), Pernovsky Regiment (1 x battalion), Grodno Hussars (1 x squadron), 2 x squadrons of the Finnish Dragoons, 1 x artillery battery, and 15 x gunboats.
+Following the Russian takeover of Åbo (Turku), a division was detached from the Baltic region comprising the following units: Nevsky, Libavsky, and Brest Musketeer Regiments (6 x companies each), Pernovsky Regiment (1 x battalion), Grodno Hussars (1 x squadron), 2 x squadrons of the Finnish Dragoons, 1 x artillery battery, and 15 x gunboats.
 This small force was detached from the main garrison to attack the nearby Swedish transport vessels before they could launch an attack.

-On 2 March 1808 a Russian field army commanded by the drunken General Friedrich Wilhelm von Buxhoeveden began a two month long siege on the 'Gibraltar of the North', the Sveaborg Fortress just off the coast from Helsingfors.
-The Finnish Dragoons joined the siege sometime after the occupation of Loviisa, and would remain until the end of the siege on 3 May.
+On 2 March 1808 a Russian field army commanded by the drunken General Friedrich Wilhelm von Buxhoeveden began a two month long siege on the 'Gibraltar of the North', the Sveaborg Fortress just off the coast from Helsingfors (Helsinki).
+The Finnish Dragoons joined the siege sometime after the occupation of Lovisa (Loviisa), and would remain until the end of the siege on 3 May.
 Historian Digby Smith notes that, "[the fall of the fortress] in such a shameful way dealt a crushing blow to Swedish morale and led to the abandonment of Finland to Russia".
 During the battle, the regiment formed part of the cavalry force of the 17th Division, commanded by Lieutenant General Prince Andrey Gorchakov and comprised 4 x squadrons of 23 officers and 631 other ranks.

 By 20 March the Russian field army was distributed to various areas along the south-western coast.
-The Finnish Dragoons were also separated as follows: 1 x squadron of 5 officers and 125 other ranks under the 3rd Detachment, 21st Division in Abo, 3 x squadrons of 18 officers and 306 other ranks at the Sveaborg Fortress Detachment and 1 x squadron of 5 officers and 110 other ranks at Svartholm Fortress, and a troop of 61 other ranks at Borga, the three being part of the 17th Division.
+The Finnish Dragoons were also separated as follows: 1 x squadron of 5 officers and 125 other ranks under the 3rd Detachment, 21st Division in Åbo, 3 x squadrons of 18 officers and 306 other ranks at the Sveaborg Fortress Detachment and 1 x squadron of 5 officers and 110 other ranks at Svartholm Fortress, and a troop of 61 other ranks at Borgå (Porvoo), the three being part of the 17th Division.

-By 19 June, the regiment landed on the mainland of Swedish Finland and advanced westwards towards the town of Kaarina where a small Russian force took up defensive positions along the coast.
+By 19 June, the regiment landed on the mainland Swedish Finland and advanced westwards towards the town of St Karins (Kaarina) where a small Russian force took up defensive positions along the coast.
 The local troops, including the Finnish Dragoons were sent towards the coast where a combined Swedish landing force under command of Major General Eberhard von Vegesack attempted a landing.
 On 20 June, a squadron of the Finnish Dragoons arrived in the area together with 3 x companies of the Brest Musketeer Regiment and 2 x guns from the 25th Artillery Brigade.
 The squadron didn't see any direct action and only remained in the reserve during this action.
 Following the Swedish withdrawal, 1/2 of the squadron remained in the area for local garrison duty while the other 1/2 of the squadron returned to the regiment in Åbo.
-The regiment was later involved at the minor action in Tammerfors.
+The regiment was later involved at the minor action in Tammerfors (Tampere).